-I'd rather use a telephone than go online.
+I'd rather use a phone than go online.
 Is that ok?

-Therapists have used telephones for many years as a valuable alternative to face-to-face work.
-So if this is your preference, and your client agrees, working by telephone may be the right way forward for you.
+Therapists have used phones for many years as a valuable alternative to face-to-face work.
+So if this is your preference, and your client agrees, working by phone may be the right way forward for you.

-How can I prepare my client for working online?
+How can I prepare my client for working online or by phone?
 Should I give them any guidance before starting out?

-It is always helpful to discuss things carefully with clients and prepare them for the things they may need to think about when moving to online.
-Many online therapists send clients an information sheet to set out some important principles relating to:
+It is always helpful to discuss things carefully with clients and prepare them for the things they may need to think about when moving to online or phone.
+Many online and phone therapists send clients an information sheet to set out some important principles relating to: